 8. While the next-level commenting community is something Mr. FishDuck is proud to have created, the Opinion-Editorial articles published by the FishDuck staff are a source of pride as well.
 We routinely had topics not seen anywhere else for discussion, with new perspectives to ponder, and new facts that can alter those perceptions.
-Nobody else in the Oregon Sports Media world provided the Ponder-Points that FishDuck did.
+Nobody else in the Oregon Sports Media world provides the Ponder-Points that FishDuck does.

 10. This website is dedicated to serving what we call the “Next-Level” fan who wants to learn a little about Oregon football, (but not as much as a coach) and yet be entertained in the process.
 This is a more discerning fan who not only wants the news and information, but this FishDuck reader wants to ponder it over and discuss it all with other readers within a safe internet environment like none in the world.

-It has become routine at FishDuck where we have had over 3,000 posts over a stretch of time and I did not have to delete a single one, and that never happens on the web.
+It has become routine at FishDuck where we have had over 3,000 posts over a stretch of time and we did not have to delete a single one, and that never happens on the web.
 We had over 150 comments/posts to an article a while back, and everyone was courteous and respectful of one another, yet we had vigorous debate on a very controversial subject.
 It was fun, it was great reading and it was an example of this unique community of Oregon fans at FishDuck.

-Even in a contentious 2021–I did not had to delete a single comment among our “regular members” until we had nearly 2,900 comments!
+Even in a contentious 2021–we did not had to delete a single comment among our “regular members” until we had nearly 2,900 comments!
 Why does this happen so routinely?
 It is not because people are so afraid of the rules, it is because they want the rules.
 They wish to engage in discussions about the topic without any personal attacks, and they wish to be protected from the Trolls.
 There is nothing on the web like what we achieved at FishDuck with our moderation policies, and never will again.

 11. In mid-September of 2018, Charles came out in articles on this site declaring that this offense will not take us to the ‘Natty unless major and dramatic changes were made.
 That view was in quite the minority view at the time, as everyone was completely on-board with head coach Mario Cristobal.
 Charles was pleased with what he saw of the leadership, culture-building, hiring and recruiting under Cristobal, but likes to quote DuckPop22 concerning the worst offense in a decade in Eugene.
 “Mario Cristobal has held the Oregon offense down better than any defense since Auburn of 2010!”